getmetamapper/metamapper-setup/README.md

 ## Configuring Metamapper

-### The `config` module
+### The `conf` module

 We offer some configuration files to some of the libraries that Metamapper uses to function.
-These files are generated and placed in the [config](metamapper/config) directory as part of [setup.sh](setup.sh) script.
+These files are generated and placed in the [conf](metamapper/conf) directory as part of [setup.sh](setup.sh) script.

 #### gunicorn.py